feature-image

 Stephen Curry was the player to most games out of them.
 He appeared in 79 games.
 Draymond Green missed only a single game during the entire regular season.
 Now, you must be wondering why the Thunder have won games even without some of their best players.
 That is indeed true.

 Even without SGA, they beat the Utah Jazz by 30 points.
 However, the reigning MVP hasn’t gone through a long spell due to injury.
-Can the Thunder be elite without their consistent cornerstone against teams best teams in the league?
+Can the Thunder be elite without their consistent cornerstone against the best teams in the league?
 Over the course of an entire season, such circumstances can very well hamper their season.

 ADVERTISEMENT

 However, the Thunder’s imposing identity this year proves they hold limitless potential.
 They are compact on both sides of the floor; they almost score the most and allow the least.
 And Shai Gilgeous-Alexander doesn’t rely much on his athleticism, which does limit the risk of an overload injury.
-It seems inevitable that they will break the Warriors’ 73 win record.
+It seems inevitable that they will break the Warriors’ 73-win record.
 The question is how much?

 ADVERTISEMENT